astroxii/classics-collection/snake/README.md

-# The classic Snake game
+# Snake

-Become an apple-eater snake and grow as much as you can in this 2D old cellphone game!
+The classic old cellphone game where you become a apple-eater snake and grow up every time you catch one fruit.